Strabismus Treatment

 Treatment with Glasses

-In some strabismus disorders, refractive error is seen.
+In some strabismus treatment disorders, refractive error is seen.
 Glasses are sufficient for such strabismus.

 Orthoptic treatment